larrykluger/Register-Plus-Redux/readme.txt

 == Changelog ==

+= 3.6.4 =
+September 21, 2010 by radiok

+* Fixed dumb bug with get_user_meta returning arrays

 = 3.6.3 =
-September 17, 2010 by radiok
+September 21, 2010 by radiok

 * Completed renaming of settings (hopefully)
 * More redesign of settings page